pema99/Raytracer/README.md

 ### What is it?
-A path tracer using monte carlo integration methods and physically based renderring.
+A path tracer using monte carlo integration methods and physically based rendering.

 ### What can it do?
-Render simple scenes.
+Render simple scenes with global illumination.

 Specular, diffuse controllable via roughness and metalness parameters.

 Meshes, spheres, rectangles.

+Spatial partitioning so I don't have infinitely long render times.

 Cool.